 Venous ulcers are treated with compression therapy.
-Before any compression therapy is assigned, the clinician should determine the level of compression to be safely applied on the leg.
-For that, the ABI result (ABI 0.8 – 1.20 and above) is key, not only from the wound assessment perspective but also from the legal point of view.
+Before any compression therapy is undertaken, a clinician should determine the level of compression that can be safely applied to a specific leg.
+For this the ABI result (ABI 0.8 – 1.20 and above) is key, not only from a wound assessment perspective but also from a legal point of view.

-Mixed ulcers are defined with ABI between 0.79 and 0.51, which means they can be treated with compression therapy, but with reduced pressure because there is also a risk of PAD.
+Mixed ulcers are defined by an ABI between 0.79 and 0.51, which means they can be treated with compression therapy but with reduced pressure because there is also a risk of PAD.

-Patients with arterial ulcers have ABI under 0.5, which means they most likely have PAD.
+Arterial ulcers are also associated with an ABI under 0.5, which means that an examined patient most likely has PAD.
 Arterial ulcers cannot be treated with compression therapy.
-Their healing potential can be greatly improved if they are properly diagnosed and the medical staff educates the patients on maximizing the perfusion in the legs, which is impaired due to PAD .
+Their healing potential can be greatly improved if they are properly diagnosed and medical staff educate patients on maximising perfusion in legs impaired due to PAD .